marindie/marindie.github.io/_posts/Apache/2019-02-15-Apache-Ant-KR.md

 </project>
 ```

-### In case someon wish to use bash command within ant file, take a look at this sample (compileEJB)
+### In case someon wish to use bash command within ant file take a look at this sample compileEJB {#toc8}

 - I used exec task to run bash command.
 To run find command, I used dir and inputstring.
 - This sample maybe to simple.
 It would be a lot easier if you can run the bash script.